23 of the Best Types of Orchids to Grow as Houseplants

 It bears sprays of 10 to 20 light green to yellow blooms speckled with reddish-brown flecks and its long, thin petals and sepals give the flowers a spider-like appearance.

-Brs. verrucosa is an intermediate grower that requires low to medium light, and whose fragrant and very large, eight- to 10-inch flowers bloom between spring and fall, lasting up to eight weeks long.
+Brs. verrucosa is an intermediate grower that requires low to medium light, and the fragrant, eight- to 10-inch flowers bloom between spring and fall, lasting up to eight weeks.

 3. Bulbophyllum